 The backpressure from the exhalation is still too much under winter conditions when the cloth mask can get wet from condensate after about 15 min of use outdoors.
 Using the next-larger size of funnel (having a diameter of 8 cm rather than the existing 6 cm) to create the flared section seems advisable.
 However, I have not tried this yet and it's not clear that a typical cloth mask would be big enough to go over it.
 (With a larger flared section, additional hold-down points will also be necessary, probably four in all.)
 PS 01-13-2021: A blue, flat-type mask works well with an 8-cm dia funnel.
 Make and model tried: KATA KTD003.
 PS 01-23-2021: This type of mask seems not to block up with condensate as badly as the others I have tried.
 Therefore, I am undecided if a larger funnel is necessary.
 PS 02-06-2021: It' s looking like: borderline "not necessary" with the cited make and model of fabric mask but take some spares with you when you go out.

 Whenever I leave the house, I take with me a 500-mL spray bottle of hand sanitizer (not the goopy kind), which dispenses a generous volume of liquid at each squeeze of the handle.
 Outside, I promptly sanitize my hands, mask project, or purchases whenever I am the least bit doubtful as to their safety.
-PS 01-17-2021: I also carry a tea towel in my pocket to deal with episodes of itch torture.
-The towel is carefully folded to keep a non-contaminated surface inside.
+PS 04-23-2021: I also carry a length of paper towel in my pocket to deal with episodes of itch torture.
+The paper towel is carefully folded to keep a non-contaminated surface inside.
+PS 05-16-2021: My spray bottle is now a homage to WWII bomber nose art.
+Medium: marker pen with a covering of scotch tape. ("Lady Luck" isn't on there because I didn't have the necessary skill.)

 The mask is now sufficiently comfortable to double as a balaclava on cold days.
 Haven't tried it as a balalaika or baklava.
 But interesting.